takanami12/Lumbar_Spine_Degenerative_Classification/README.md

 # Lumbar_Spine_Degenerative_Classification

 This is the solution for the RSNA 2024 Lumbar Spine Degenerative Classification competition.
-For more details, [discussion](https://www.kaggle.com/competitions/rsna-2024-lumbar-spine-degenerative-classification/discussion/539453).

 ## Environment
 kaggle: GPU T4 x2